Engineering

 }

-Here at Processity , we're doing cool stuff with Field History Tracking, Audit Trail, Observability, and Process Mining on Salesforce.
-And when we have little bits of engineering to share with the community, we love to do that.
+Here at Processity, we're doing cool stuff around Field History Tracking, Audit Trail, Observability, and Process Mining on Salesforce.
+When we have bits of engineering to share, we love to put them out—get the full MultiMap source on GitHub as a Gist!